Free Addiction Treatment Locator and referral helpline

 - Feeling overconfident - that you no longer need support

 - Relationship difficulties - ongoing serious conflicts - a spouse who still uses

 - Setting unrealistic goals - perfectionism - being too hard on ourselves

 - Changes in eating and sleeping patterns, personal hygiene, or energy levels

 - Feeling overwhelmed - confused - useless - stressed out

 - Constant boredom - irritability - lack of routine and structure in life

 - Dwelling on resentments and past hurts - anger - unresolved conflicts

-- Avoidance - refusing to deal with personal issues and other problems
+- Avoidance - refusing to deal with personal issues and other problems of daily living

-- Major life changes - loss - grief - trauma - painful emotions - winning
+- Major life changes - loss - grief - trauma - painful emotions - winning the lottery

 - Ignoring relapse warning signs and triggers

 A key factor in relapse prevention is social adjustment.
 When individuals complete their recovery programs often times they are not equipped with the tools necessary to reenter society.
 The lack of tools and training many times is the root of the problem.
 Without them, the recovering addict finds that in difficult situations they are unable to cope with their urges and turn to using once again.
 Relapse prevention methods are critical to the success of substance abuse treatment.